HBFCrew/default_content_deploy/README.md

     drush dcde node --skip_entities=5,7
     Export all nodes and skip nodes with entity id 5 and 7.

-## drush default-content-deploy-export-with-references, drush dcder
+## drush default-content-deploy:export-with-references, drush dcder

 Exports a single entity or group of entities with all references.